 The measuring rod that differentiates between deceit and truth is the Word of God.
 Truth is confirmed through rightly interpreting the Word of God.
-Sarah Young relies on her own experiences and then attaches scripture to validate them as truth.
-This method is an eisegetical approach to understanding scripture and is dangerous.
+Sarah Young, author of “Jesus Calling devotionals, relies on her own experiences and then attaches scripture to validate them as truth.
+This method is an eisegetical (eisegesis) approach to understanding scripture and is dangerous.
 It is also known as *Contemplative Spirituality that relies heavily on one’s spiritual experiences rather than the guidance of the Holy Spirit with understanding and in obedience to God’s Word.

 Scripture: “Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.”
 2 Timothy 2:15

-In this approach she determines spiritual truth through her own experiences, rather than through extracting the truth from scriptural context.
+In this approach she determines spiritual truth through her own experiences, hearing from something outside of herself, rather than extracting the truth from its scriptural context.
 Yet the Word explains that scripture was written down as examples and warnings for us in these last days:

 Scripture: These things happened to them as examples for us.
 They were written down to warn us who live at the end of the age.
 1 Corinthians 10:11

-Therefore, the examples that God wants us to look at first and foremost are written in the Word of God and not given through any person’s own experiences.
+Therefore, the examples that God wants us to look at first and foremost are written in the Word of God and not given through any person’s spiritual experiences.

 The Word of God teaches that the person of faith should test every spirit to see whether or not it originates from Truth and lines up with the Word of God: